decentration/edgeware-node/Setting-up-monitoring.md

 monitoring in order to improve your awareness of how your node is performing, and reduce the likelihood that it goes offline.

-This tutorial explains how to set up monit and mmonit.
+This tutorial explains how to set up monit and mmonit, so that your node will automatically get restarted if its CPU usage indicates it has stalled, or the API has stopped responding.

-* Monit is a process monitoring tool, which can restart your node if it stalls
+* Monit is a process monitoring tool, which can restart your node if it stalls, send notifications by email, etc.
 * Mmonit is a dashboard that shows the performance (CPU, memory, alerts, etc.) of monit nodes.

-You do not need to set up both.
-If you don't need a dashboard, you can skip directly to the section for setting up `monit` on an individual node.
+(If you don't need a dashboard, you can skip directly to the section for setting up `monit` on an individual node.)

 The tutorial assumes you are running Ubuntu 18.04.